cypher000000/jenkins-tf-ansi-aws/README.md

 2. Fork this github repo, then:
 - Specify your s3 info in both *.s3.tfbackend files,
-- Specify all your variables in both variables.tf, dont forget path to the public_key, created above
+- Specify all your variables in both variables.tf, don't forget path to the created public_key
-- in Jenkinsfile you could specify variables REPO_DH and PROJ_DH
+- in Jenkinsfile you could specify parameters REPO_DH and PROJ_DH

 0. How to generate ssh-key:
 ``` bash